doa-elizabeth-roys/doa_roys.github.io/README.md

+#  CP3402 Practical 1
-# Pet Sitting Website - Practical 1
+## Pet Sitting Website
-This project is Practical 1 for the [Course Name].
+This project is Practical 1 for the CP3402 Content Management System.
 The task was to create a simple website for a startup business and publish it online.
 In this project, I’ve built a pet sitting startup website using HTML, CSS, and Bootstrap.

 ## Project Overview
 The website contains three pages: